Skip to Content

 When it comes to exercise, figure out what works for you.
 Do you like to exercise indoors or outdoors?
 By yourself or with others?
 In the morning or at night?
 With endless options that include gym memberships, home exercise equipment, free video resources, and the simplicity of going out for a walk, you’re bound to find something that fits.

-As you deepen your routine, don’t strive for perfection; strive for consistency.
+As you deepen your routine, don’t strive for perfection, but rather consistency.
 We are not perfect.
 Remember that exercise is not all or nothing.
 If you drop an egg, that doesn’t mean the entire carton is broken.
 Similarly, if you miss a day, that should not ruin your entire week.
 Get back on track tomorrow.

 When You Need More Support